This post may contain affiliate links. Please read my disclosure and privacy policy.

 “This is not only the best vegan mac out there, it’s also the easiest!
 I have made this recipe so many times as written and it is simply perfect…” – Audrey

-Vegan Mac n Cheese Ingredients
+Vegan Mac and Cheese Ingredients

 - Nutritional Yeast.
 Also called “nooch” in the vegan world, these flakes add a cheesy flavor to the sauce without using dairy.
 There is nothing else quite like this ingredient, but in a pinch, you could substitute it with a small amount of white miso, which also has a cheesy flavor.